 Offshore of Cape Hatteras, NC, coastal waters from the Middle Atlantic Bight and South Atlantic Bight converge in close proximity to the Gulf Stream as it separates from the continental margin.
 The NSF-funded ‘Processes driving Exchange At Cape Hatteras (PEACH)’ program aims to understand the dynamics controlling exchange between the continental shelf and deep ocean in this highly variable area.
-Observations from a variety of observation platforms, including gliders operators by our group, are being combined with numerical models to understand the drivers of exchange.
+Observations from a variety of observation platforms, including Spray gliders operated by our group, are being combined with numerical models to understand the drivers of exchange.
 Information on the entire PEACH program is available here.
 Details of our work in support of PEACH are here.

 Equatorial Indian Ocean (NASCar and MISO-BOB)

 Circulation in the equatorial and tropical Indian ocean is strongly influenced by the Asian monsoon, which has large-scale winds switching directions twice per year.
-As part of two ONR-funded DRIs, ‘Northern Arabian Sea Circulation–autonomous research (NASCar)’ and ‘Oceanic Control of Monsoon Intra-seasonal Oscillations in the Tropical Indian Ocean and the Bay of Bengal (MISO-BOB)’, we are conducting glider surveys in the western equatorial Indian Ocean and the Bay of Bengal.
+As part of two ONR-funded DRIs, ‘Northern Arabian Sea Circulation–autonomous research (NASCar)’ and ‘Oceanic Control of Monsoon Intra-seasonal Oscillations in the Tropical Indian Ocean and the Bay of Bengal (MISO-BOB)’, we are conducting Spray and Slocum glider surveys in the western equatorial Indian Ocean and the Bay of Bengal.
 For more information on our Indian Ocean work, please go here.